 Try New Food

 In rare cases, your dog may be bored of the same food.
 This isn't too common, but not impossible.
-Try purchasing a new flavor or brand of dog food and mix it with your dog's current food to slowly introduce them to the new kibble.
+Try purchasing a new flavor or brand of dog food and mix it with your dog's current favorite dog food, to slowly introduce them to the new kibble.
 The new smell and flavor may entice them.
 Pet owners can also switch up the type of dog food they give their furry friends.
-Is your canine used to dry kibble?
-Try wet dog food or canned food.

 Change the Food Bowl

-While dogs aren't usually too picky, there are some things you can do to improve their eating situation, such as moving the dog's food and water bowls away from other pets if they feel anxious.
+While dogs aren't usually too picky, there are some things you the pet parent can do to improve their eating situation, such as moving the dog's food and water bowls away from other pets if they feel anxious.
 Or it could be giving them a food bowl that's a different height to see if it's more comfortable for your pup.

 Add Chicken Broth